Muslims Make up Bigger Share of Britain’s Children Population

 Dale Barton, priest in charge at St Clement’s, a Church of England parish in Bradford, said:

 “This was a white working-class British area 50 years ago.
 They have all gone.
-There are two pubs hanging on by their fingertips.
+There are two pubs hanging on their fingertips.
 There’s a Labour club.
 One club has just gone.
 Shops are now Muslim-owned.
 I’m not decrying that.
 A significant number open on Christmas Day.”

 A Vote of Confidence

-Ibrahim Mogra, assistant secretary-general of the Muslim Council of Britain said that the large number of young Muslim children was a vote of confidence in the country by Muslims.
+Ibrahim Mogra, assistant secretary-general of the Muslim Council of Britain said that the large number of young Muslim children was a vote of confidence in the country Muslims.

 “This generation is very much British.
 They feel very much this is their home.
 It’s not about Britain becoming a Muslim country but about Britain enabling the practice of Islam, which gives confidence to the vast majority of Muslims.
 It’s a great country to regard as our home.”